 Policyholder dividends pertain to actual dividends that have already been paid by the Company but not yet withdrawn by the policyholder.
-They continue to earn interest ranging from 2.00% to 3.75% (2018 - 3.25% to 3.75%) for the account of the policyholder, which depends on the dividend accumulation rate declared by the Company, and is withdrawable in full at the policyholders' discretion.
+Unpaid dividends earn interest ranging from 2.00% to 3.75% in 2020 and 2019, which depends on the dividend accumulation rate declared by the Company and can be withdrawn in full at the policyholders' discretion.
+Accretion of interest on dividends due and unpaid amounts to P297,092,866 (2019 - P292,002,449) was recognized in Policyholder's dividends due and unpaid of insurance provisions.